 Below you can see the RX1R II and Q Typ 116 sensor size comparison.

-Sony RX1R II and Leica Q have almost the same sensor size so none of them has any significant advantage over other in this area.
+Sony RX1R II and Leica Q have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.